AoifeKettle/GitHubAccess/README.md

 some of our work going to waste.
 The graph below measures the number of files committed that were not used in the final project, they are contained in branches that were never merged back into the master.

 Using the api I found 3 branches of work that were not merged back into the database.
+These were, the webiste website branch and two versions of a database branch.
+These show a large amount of wasted code that is unfortunate, however the steps to  develop these did add to our learning.